griitch/learnin-notes/books/atomic habits.md

 To avoid being overwhelmed when trying to pick up a new habit, it should not take more than 2 mins to be done,in the beginning, as time goes on, the 2 mins will become the starting point of a habit that takes longer to complete.

 Technology and automation should be used as much as possible in your favor to build good habits and get rid of bad ones.

+## Chapter 5 : make it satisfying

+Humans are more into instant gratification than they are into delayed gratification, examples : people know that cigarettes are bad for health but they still smoke because the reward they get puffing a cigarette is instant, while the health problems are delayed.
+Going to the gym : people leave the gym after the first month because they don't notice the result right away, even though they know that it will come with time.

+Habits that are immediately followed by a reward are repeated

+The best way to keep a habit is by using a visual progress tracker, by seeing it, you will get this urge to keep the streak going

+## Chapter 6 : advanced tactics

+not all people are born the same, some people are built have certain characteristics that make them more suitable for certain tasks.
+Same goes for habit, it will be hard to pick up a habit that is usually associated with people that are different from you personality and physicality wise.